 YAMATO JAPANESE BATTLESHIP TAMIYA 1:350The Yamato (大和) was a battleship of the Imperial Japanese Navy.
 Together with her equal Musashi class she was the largest battleship ever built, with a displacement of 72,810 tons and main armament consisting of 9 460 mm guns.
 Yamato took part in the Battle of Midway and the Battle of the Philippine Sea without directly taking part in the fighting.
 In 1945 she was sent on a suicide mission (Operation Ten-Go) against the American fleet in a desperate attempt to defend Okinawa.
 She was sunk before reaching the island by an American air attack on April 7, 1945.

-LIQUID GLUE FOR PLASTIC WITH TAMIYA BRUSH 20 GR WARNINGS: glue for plastic models, contains acetone, keep out of the reach of children.
-Use in properly ventilated places.
-Do not inhale and do not ingest.
+TAMIYA LIQUID GLUE FOR PLASTIC WITH BRUSH 20 GR WARNING: Glue for plastic models, contains acetone, keep out of reach of children.
+Use in well-ventilated areas.
+Do not inhale or ingest.
+We do not ship to the Canary Islands.